 Additions to historic commercial buildings allow building owners the ability to adapt their structure to provide additional interior space.
-They can be compatible and complementary to historic resources when the new addition respects the scale, design, materials, and form of the attached historic building and the historic district as a whole.
+An addition can be an expansion to an existing building footprint, additional stories added atop an existing building, or the introduction of new rooftop penthouses and mechanical equipment.
+Additions can be compatible and complementary to historic resources when the new addition respects the scale, design, materials, and form of the attached historic building and the historic district as a whole.
 Conversely, the opposite can occur with new additions that subsume the historic structure or utilize a design and materials that do not complement surrounding historic buildings resulting in a loss of historic character.
 Therefore, the design, scale, massing, placement, and materials proposed for additions will be carefully considered.
+An addition should not overpower the original building.
+For example, a proposed 6-story addition atop a historic 3-story building would overpower the original building and likely would not match the scale or massing of the surrounding context.

-- · If an addition to a historic commercial building is desired, the addition is located at the rear of the building - · Additions incorporate materials or design elements from the historic portion of the building but do not strive to copy historic designs or attempt to appear falsely "historic" - · Modern additions read as secondary to the historic structure in terms of size, scale, design, materials, and detailing - · Ensuring that historic materials or character defining features are preserved, protected, and not obscured by new construction - · Roof forms and pitch are consistent with the existing building
+- · If an addition to a historic commercial building is desired, the addition is located at the rear of the building (not on a primary façade) - · Additions incorporate materials or design elements from the historic portion of the building but do not strive to copy historic designs or attempt to appear falsely "historic" - · Modern additions read as secondary to the historic structure in terms of size, scale, design, materials, and detailing - · Ensuring that historic materials or character defining features are preserved, protected, and not obscured by new construction - · Roof forms and pitch are consistent with the existing building - · Maintaining and repairing historic penthouses

-- · Construction of an addition on a side or secondary elevation which is setback from the primary façade or street and is minimally visible from the public rightof-way - Construction of a rooftop addition which is setback from the face of the primary façade and is constructed of materials which are complementary to the historic building
+- · Construction of an addition on a side or secondary elevation which is setback from the primary façade or street and is minimally visible from the public right-of-way - · Construction of a rooftop addition which is setback from the face of the primary façade and is constructed of materials which are complementary to the historic building